jkoubek/Cyber-work/ELK Project.md

 What aspect of security do load balancers protect?
 The off-loading function of a load balancer defends an organization against distributed denial-of-service attacks.
 It shifts attack traffic from the server to public cloud provider
 What is the advantage of a jump box?
 Any tools in place for the system are maintained on a single system.
 When an update is available only a single system requires the update.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Logs and system Traffic.
-TODO: What does Filebeat watch for?
-Log files/locations and collects log events
-TODO: What does Metricbeat record?
+What does Filebeat watch for?
+Log files/locations and collects log events What does Metricbeat record?
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify
 The configuration details of each machine may be found below.
 Note: Use the Markdown Table Generator to add/remove values from the table.
 Name
 Function